openmobilityfoundation/mds-core/README.md

 * Redis
 * [Yarn](https://yarnpkg.com/en/docs/install#mac-stable)

-#### Databse config on mac
+#### Database config on macOS
-If you haven't installed PostegreSQL and Redis you can install them with homebrew on Mac
+If you haven't installed PostegreSQL and Redis you can install them with homebrew on macOS
 ```
 brew install postgresql
 brew install redis